 For Tier II requests, HUD/CA will also review prior-year AFS for Section 8, Section 202, and Section 811 properties to determine recent availability of surplus cash and identify any owner distribution taken (where permitted).
-All properties that are not required to submit an AFS must submit one (owner-certified allowed) with any Tier II CSP request, or, if not available, must submit a surplus cash computation as of June 30, 2020.
+All properties that are not required to submit an AFS must submit one (owner-certified allowed) with any Tier II CSP request, or, if not available, must submit a surplus cash computation as of November 30, 2020.
 Properties showing positive cashflow on their most recent AFS or surplus cash calculation must also submit a compelling explanation of recent changes in financial position to justify necessity of the CSP.
 Successful justifications should detail material operating cost increases, such as extensive repairs or COVID-19 related cost, that are in excess of the previously reported surplus cash and may include a current surplus cash calculation (unaudited submissions permitted).
 Short-term cashflow concerns, such as those arising from delayed tenant rent payments or delayed processing of interim recertifications, will not be accepted as a sufficient justification.

-Should a CSP request be found by HUD/CA to have errors or incomplete documentation, the owner will receive notification via email and/or phone call.
-If the August 5, 2020 submission deadline has passed, the owner will have two (2) business days to remedy the deficiency.
-If the owner does not respond within 2 business days or the owner's response is insufficient, the CSP request will be denied.
-Requests for Tier II funding that lack sufficient documentation and/or do not meet other requirements will automatically be evaluated for payment of lesser amounts under Tier I caps.
+Should a CSP request be found by HUD/CA to have errors or incomplete documentation, the Form HUD-52617-E may be returned to the owner for correction.
+The owner will receive notification via email and/or phone call of the deficiencies and will be required to correct the form and/or documentation and return to the reviewer.
+The HUD/CA reviewer will provide the owner with a minimum of two (2) business days to remedy the deficiency and specify the due date in their notification to the owner.
+If the owner does not respond within the timeframe established by HUD/CA or if the owner's response is insufficient, the CSP request will be denied or reduced accordingly.
+Requests for Tier II funding that lack sufficient documentation and/or do not meet other Tier II requirements will automatically be evaluated for payment of lesser amounts under Tier I caps.